-For the ADC to operate the LVD must be left enabled when entering stop3.
+For the XOSC to operate with an external reference when RANGE in MCGC2 is set, the LVD must be left enabled when entering stop3.

-ENBDM is located in the BDCSCR which is only accessible through BDC commands, see Section 18.4.1.1, "BDC Status and Control Register (BDCSCR)."
+&lt;sup>1 ENBDM is located in the BDCSCR which is only accessible through BDC commands, see Section 18.4.1.1, "BDC Status and Control Register (BDCSCR)."